UmairMirza1/UmairMirza1/README.md

 ## Currently ..

-- 🕰 Researching use of Deep Learning Algorithms for Grouped Facial recognition and developing an Android Application to create MVP for detecting people present in a certain time & place withing 5-10 seconds
+- 🕰 Researching use of Deep Learning Algorithms for Grouped Facial recognition and developing an Android Application to create MVP for detecting people present in a certain time & place within 5-10 seconds
 - 📚 National University of Computer and Emerging Sciences (Bachelors in Computer Science)